aniket-bera/Bengali-Speech-Processor/README.md

 1. Prepare your audio file and place it in the project directory.

-2. Update the database connection details in `dbConn.py` to match your SQL Server setup.
+2. Update Azure SQL Database connection details in `dbConn.py`.

 3. Run the script with your audio file as an argument:
     ```bash